-It has been known for quite some time that consumers make 95% of their buying decisions subconsciously based on emotions and intangible goals and that our brain uses shortcuts to make decision, called cognitive biases.
-These biases affect and influence our behavior in relation to how we buy, invest and judge people, brands and organizations.
+It has been known for quite some time that consumers make 95% of their buying decisions subconsciously based on emotions and intangible goals and that our brain uses shortcuts to make decisions, called cognitive biases.
+These biases affect and influence our behavior in relation to how we buy, invest and judge people, brands, and organizations.
 They are a critical part of understanding behavior and provide practical ways in which you can favorably influence how your customer perceives your price.

 Psychological pricing focuses on using cognitive biases with the goal of changing the perception of the price in your favor.
-Which is especially important for DTC brands who’s first encounter with a shopper is online, a world without physical experiences.
+This is especially important for DTC brands whose first encounter with a shopper is online, a world without physical experiences.
 Your shoppers cannot touch, feel or see the products so they rely heavily on visual and perceptual cues in their decision-making process so the perception of price becomes more important than the price itself.
 A price is no longer just a transaction cost but a reflection of the perceived value.

 Ever wondered into a designer store and felt so happy because the prices didn’t seem as high as you expected?
 That’s because many designer brands carry expensive items on display to make everything else look like a bargain in comparison.
 That’s Price Anchoring.
 People used to download music for free, then Steve Jobs convinced you to pay.
 How?
 By charging 99 cents.
 People are willing to pay more for beer in fancy hotel than in a grocery store because the setting is more luxurious demanding a higher price tag.
 The reason is that prices are nor simply how much something costs, prices are a collective hallucination.